mp911de/CleanArchitecture/README.md

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line._

-1. Make sure you have started a JBoss AS 7 or Wildfly 8 server with at least the Web Profile
-2. Open a command line and navigate to the root directory of this project.
+1. Open a command line and navigate to the root directory of this project.
-3. Type this command to build and deploy the archive:
+2. Type this command to build and deploy the archive:

-        mvn clean package jboss-as:deploy
+        mvn clean package jboss-as:run

-4. This will deploy `target/clean-architecture.war` to the running instance of the server.
+3. This will start a JBoss 7 instance and deploy `target/clean-architecture.war` to the newly started instance.

 Access the application